 Operations Geologists, Petrophysicists, Wellsite Geologists, Experienced Log Analysts, Users of petrophysical results, Geo-modellers, Exploration Managers, Team Leaders.
-Anyone who could benefit from being aware of the numerous quick and easy but never used techniques that transform quick look log analysis into robust, hard edged results that can be taken to the bank.
+Anyone who could benefit from being aware of the numerous quick and easy but never used techniques that transform quick look log analysis into robust, hard edged results.

 Bring your laptop with MS Excel.

-- To do quick log analysis quickly and efficiently with far greater accuracy and far greater confidence than ever before
+– To do Quick Log Analysis quickly and efficiently with far greater accuracy and far greater confidence than before

 – To quickly understand the essential operating principles, outputs and role of all conventional and special logging tools, their benefits and pitfalls, without getting bogged down in tool theory or irrelevant detail

-- To know your Reservoir Type and what you must now do differently
+– To recognise your Reservoir Type and what you must do differently for each

-- To avoid wasting precious time on unnecessary ideas and data and to keep your mind focused on what really matters
+– To avoid wasting time on secondary issues and to keep your mind focused on what really matters

-- To acquire the key data that moves the bottom line and to cancel the data that does not.
-This means making correct real time decisions which is only possible if your quick look is robust – if you know what you are doing.
-After this course you will know what you are doing!
+– To acquire the key data that moves the bottom line and to cancel the data that does not.
+This means making correct decisions real time which is only possible if your quick look is robust.
+After this course your Quick Look will be robust!

-- To use PetroDB and other wells quantitatively during quick look to harden your decisions
+– To use PetroDB and other wells quantitatively during quick look to firm up your decisions

-- To verify your field development log analysis with these quick look techniques and reveal the shocking truth lurking within your geomodels
+– To verify your geo-models and field development log analysis with simple, effective techniques

-Logging curves, briefly: Mnemonics, Essential physics, Role during evaluation, Recognising & reducing the impact of common problems
+Logging Tools & Curves.
+Briefly: Mnemonics, Essential physics, Role during evaluation, Recognising & reducing the impact of common problems

 - Caliper: simple – 6 arm